Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Preparations

 \begin{defn} We say a retraction $(Y,Y^0)$ is \emph{$*$-nice} (resp. $!$-nice) for an object $\mCF\in \Dmod(Z)$ if the values of (\ref{contraction-principle-natural-transformation1}) (resp. (\ref{contraction-principle-natural-transformation2})) on $\mCF$ are isomorphisms. \end{defn}

-\begin{defn} Let $Z$ first be a finite type scheme acted by $\mBG_m$.
+\begin{defn} Let $Z$ first be a finite type scheme acted on by $\mBG_m$.
 The category

 of \emph{unipotently $\mBG_m$-monodromic D-modules}\footnote{\cite{drinfeld2014theorem} referred to them as just $\mBG_m$-monodromic D-modules.
-We keep the adverb \emph{unipotently} because we need to consider other monodromies when discussing nearby-cycles.} on $Z$ is defined as the full DG-subcategory of $\Dmod(Z)$ generated by the image of the $!$-pullback functor $\Dmod(Z/\mBG_m) \to \Dmod(Z)$.
+We keep the adverb \emph{unipotently} because we need to consider other monodromies when discussing nearby cycles.} on $Z$ is defined as the full DG-subcategory of $\Dmod(Z)$ generated under colimits by the image of the $!$-pullback functor $\Dmod(Z/\mBG_m) \to \Dmod(Z)$.